If you have a rubber tree or are interested in getting one, you’re likely aware of their benefits, including:

 Stick your index finger into the soil near your rubber plant’s main stem.
 If the first inch or so of the soil feels dry, it’s time to water!
 If it still feels damp, wait another day and test again.

-If you want to be really accurate, get a soil moisture meter, like this popular one.
+If you want to be really accurate, get a soil moisture meter.
 This device has a pointed tip that you stick into the soil to get a readout of the current moisture level.

 For a rubber tree, the optimum moisture level should be about four.
 Here’s what it looks like on this moisture meter: